adrian154/blog/blogposts/mcmap.md

 I'm not a very patient person, so I knew that much of my time spent working on this project would be devoted towards making it go *fast*.
 I had already tried an experiment like this once, using NodeJS to manually connect to every single IP in 0.0.0.0/0.
 However, the scan took five days to complete, and after it finished I accidentally deleted half the data in a stupid blunder which I will never forgive myself for.
 This time, I started by finding the fastest TCP port scanner available, which brought me to [MASSCAN](https://github.com/robertdavidgraham/masscan).

 MASSCAN is a TCP port scanning tool created by [Robert David Graham](https://github.com/robertdavidgraham).
 It's distinguished from its port-scanning siblings like `nmap` by the fact that it can go *really* fast: up to 25 million packets per second, enough to scan the entire IPv4 Internet in just five minutes.
 It achieves this ludicrously high speed by implementing a stripped-down TCP/IP stack in userspace, tailored for port scanning.
 (Userspace networking is one of the many ingredients in the [C10M sauce](http://c10m.robertgraham.com/p/manifesto.html).)
-MASSCAN can also conduct basic interactions with a scanned server to retrieve information about the services running on that port, retrieving what masscan refers to as a "banner".
+MASSCAN can also conduct basic interactions with a scanned server to extract information about the services running on that port, retrieving what masscan refers to as a "banner".
 This makes it perfect for our purposes.

 Unsurprisingly, masscan doesn't come with Minecraft support out of the box.
 No problem, we can implement it ourselves.
 I started by brushing up on the Minecraft protocol, for which [wiki.vg](https://wiki.vg/Main_Page) is an invaluable reference.